 A new Volunteers Program is being used to position the Town as a volunteering organisation and to create awareness through the celebration of the important roles volunteers play in creating a strong and connected community.
-The Town has 54 people registered, active volunteers with 12 new volunteers coming on board in 2017-2018, which is an increase of 29%.
+The Town has 54 registered, active volunteers with 12 new volunteers coming on board in 2017-2018.
 Two new service areas incorporated volunteer roles into their portfolios, creating a total of six new volunteer roles for the Town itself.
-All volunteers are now wearing the new volunteering polo shirt to be easily identifiable and create a positive volunteer culture.
+All volunteers are now wearing a volunteering polo shirt to be easily identifiable and create a positive volunteer culture.